Skip to Content

 Once all of your eggs are mixed, add the milk, salt and pepper and continue mixing.
 You want the milk to be blended right into the egg mixture.
 In the end, it should all look one color.

-Add the butter and once it begins to melt, move the butter around to coat the entire pan and then immediately dump the egg mixture inside.
+Add the butter and once it begins to melt, move the butter around to coat the entire pan and then immediately dump your whisked eggs inside.
 Allow this to cook for about 2-3 minutes until you start to see the edges cook a bit.

 butter melting in a pan